Yuan-Meng/personal_website/content/posts/causality.md

 # Synthetic Control (Synth)

-The main idea behind synthetic control is that we can train a model to learn the relationship between covariates and the target metric and use that relationship to predict what the metric would look like without the treatment.
-This method is called "synthetic" control because there never was a control; the prediction served as the control and is compared with the actual observation after feature launching.
+The main idea behind synthetic control is that we can train a model to learn the relationship between covariates and the target metric in the pre-launching period and use that relationship to predict what the metric would look like without the treatment in the post-launching period.
+This method is called "synthetic" control because there never was an actual control group; the model prediction served as the control and is compared with the actual trend after feature launching.

 Below is a neat talk by Uber data scientists on how they tested cash trips.
 In markets like India where not a lot of people carry credit cards, riders often pay drivers in cash.
 Cash trips may be inconvenient to the drivers as they need to wire the commission fees to Uber later; however, some drivers may prefer to receive cash.
 Uber wants to test how giving drivers heads up about whether a trip is a cash trip might affect how many cash trips they gave.